 Methylphenidate vs Adderall: The incidence of side effects

 They work by similar.
 Hence, there is not much difference in the side effects they may cause.
-However, Adderall may produce some complications if you have some heart ailments.
-Hence, talk to your doctor immediately if you have palpitations, elevated blood pressure or increased heartbeat while taking it.
+However, Adderall may produce some complications in case of some heart ailments.
+Hence, talk to a doctor immediately if one has palpitations, elevated blood pressure or increased heartbeat while taking it.

 Risk Of Abuse: An Indispensable Factor To Consider

 Due to the improvement in diagnostic measures and increased awareness, more cases of ADHD are coming into light.
 Similarly, kids and teens account for a major portion of the diagnoses.
-For this reason, your concern for abuse is understandable.
+For this reason, a concern for abuse is understandable.

 The United States Controlled Substances Act categorizes them in Schedule II.
 That means they carry a significant risk of abuse and subsequent addiction even with a prescriptive use.
 Therefore, consider taking precautionary measures while taking them.

 Almost every parameter in the comparison shows no significant difference between the two medications.
 In fact, many old studies have failed to pinpoint any difference.

-All things considered, we can say one may work better than the other depending on your response to the medication.
+All things considered, we can say one may work better than the other depending on the response to the medication.

-Therefore, talk to your doctor.
+Therefore, talk to a doctor.
 Start with one of the medications.
-In case you fail to show any improvement, switch to another under the physician’s recommendations.
+In case one fails to show any improvement, switch to another under the physician’s recommendations.